 Cars Most Likely to Get Tickets

 Any model Hummer is three times more likely to receive a speeding ticket than the average car.
-The Scion XB model is fifth on the MSN hit list followed by the Mercedes Benz CLS-63 AMG sedan, the Acura Integra and Pontiac Grand Am.
-Last on the top ten list are the Mercedes CLK-63 AMG and the Volkswagen GTI hatchback.
+The Scion XB model is fifth on the MSN hit list followed by, the Mercedes-Benz CLS-63 AMG sedan, the Acura Integra, and Pontiac Grand Am.
+Last on the top ten list are the Mercedes CLK-63 AMG and the Volkswagen GTI hatchbac

 Speeding Doesn’t Pay

 U.S. drivers rarely think about the effect of a speeding ticket on their auto insurance premiums until it is too late.
 Most motorists, especially newer teenage drivers, drive faster than posted speed limits would allow.

 Obviously, there are not enough traffic enforcement officers on the road to contain the speeding problem, so the odds that you’ll get caught on any particular day are slim.
 However, in spite of this, millions of drivers are ticketed for speeding violation every year.

 According to the website Joe Taxpayer, speeding is the most common traffic violation by far with more than 35 million tickets being issued in the United States each year.

 This staggering number works out to almost 93,000 tickets each day, or 65 speeding violations every minute of the day.
 Younger drivers, between the ages of 17 and 24 receive the most tickets.

 The average fine in the United States for a speeding ticket is about $150.
 However, the financial burden of a speeding violation doesn’t end in court.